NATIVE LAND & STOLEN PEOPLE ACKNOWLEDGEMENT

 Click here to see a complete history of past productions: Press Page

 Click Here to See Full Ensemble Bios & Headshots (or click names below for individual entries)

 For theater space/location information, please visit our Contact page.

 We also dedicate an immense amount of time developing our artists artistically.
 We have a bi-weekly reading series where we invite our actors (and those interested in our way of working) to collect in a room and read a play together.
 This allows us to build our ensemble and our knowledge of the theatrical canon and traditions passed down to us through many generations.
 We also present bi-weekly workshops where we offer our members advanced training in script analysis, acting technique, personal expression and character development.
-In our history our ensemble has workshopped three new plays, developed several new directors, and offered producing contracts to 4 solo performance artists to enable them to share their work with our audiences.
+In our history our ensemble has workshopped five world premiere plays, developed several new directors, and offered producing contracts to 4 solo performance artists to enable them to share their work with our audiences.

-Since 2009 we've committed to subsidizing general admission tickets so that all audiences can enjoy live theater for less than the price of a movie.
+Since 2009 we've committed to subsidizing general admission tickets so that all audiences can enjoy live theater for about the price of a movie.
 We also frequently offer free tickets to anyone that is not able to afford to see theater.
 This subsidization comes solely through the fundraising efforts of our ensemble - our members personally see to it that our art is accessible to all New Yorkers.